The music of television’s best show

 One of those brush strokes was the episode in which Hartley’s song appears.
 Joe Bosso, the writer of that script, was an executive at Island Records, whose signings included seminal hardcore band Quicksand and Local H. Bosso shares with Chase and Hartley a Garden State background.
 “I was brought up in Jersey — Somerville — and my wife’s from Garfield; we’re Jersey people.
 I was an A&R guy over at Island.
 I was seguewaying into a writing career.
 I had a script that got some attention and got in the hands of David Chase right when he was plotting the first season of the Sopranos.
 He wanted to do a shady music business episode of the Sopranos,” Bosso recalls.
 “We needed a band and they had to be astoundingly average.
 That’s harder to do than real bad or real good.
 I said I know exactly the people.
 Defiler was born.”

-One of those people was Nick Fowler, who played Richie, Defiler’s singer and Adrianna’s boyfriend before being jolted while trying to catch fish with a power line.
+Enter Nick Fowler, who played Richie Santini, Defiler’s singer.
+Richie had been Adrianna’s boyfriend before being jolted while trying to catch fish with a power line.
 Bosso remembers, “Fowler had been in New York bands, also had done some acting.
 I always thought he was extremely talented.”